Grzegorz Zengota

-Career
+Biography

+Zengota was born on 29 August 1988, in Zielona Góra.

 He was a member of Poland U-21 national team.
-He has won Under-21 Speedway World Cup twice (in 2008 and 2009).
+He has won Under-21 Speedway World Cup twice, in 2008 and 2009.

+In the Team Speedway Polish Championship he rode for Zielona Góra, Włókniarz Częstochowa, Unia Leszno, Polonia Bydgoszcz and Rybnik.

+In the British leagues he rode for Swindon Robins and Coventry Bees.

 In 2022, he helped Smederna win the Swedish Speedway Team Championship during the 2022 campaign.